Benj3037/bds_m7_second-semester-project/README.md

 3. **Training Pipeline XGBRegressor**: Building feature view, training dataset split, training the model and evaluating, and saving it in the Model Registry.
 4. **Training Pipeline LSTM**: Building feature view, model architecture, and training dataset split, training the model, and saving it in the Model Registry.
 5. **Inference Pipeline XGBRegressor**: Loading new forecasted weather measures for final predictions.
 The trained model is retrieved from the model registry and used for inference and electricity price predictions on the new data.
 6. **Inference Pipeline LSTM**: Loading new forecasted weather measures for final predictions.
-The trained model is retrieved from the model registry and used for inference and electricity price predictions on the new data..
+The trained model is retrieved from the model registry and used for inference and electricity price predictions on the new data.

 The structure of the notebooks is largely inspired by [Hopsworks tutorials](https://github.com/logicalclocks/hopsworks-tutorials).
 Inspiration for code snippets has been taken from the following advanced tutorials [air_quality](https://github.com/logicalclocks/hopsworks-tutorials/tree/master/advanced_tutorials/air_quality), [electricity](https://github.com/logicalclocks/hopsworks-tutorials/tree/master/advanced_tutorials/electricity), and [timeseries](https://github.com/logicalclocks/hopsworks-tutorials/tree/master/advanced_tutorials/timeseries).

 [Hopsworks](https://www.hopsworks.ai) is used as the platform to store features in the **Hopworks Feature Store** and save the trained models in **Hopworks Model Registry**.
-Daily instance generation is done through GitHub Actions.
-Feature pipeline and both inference pipelines are scheduled to run at 01:55 UTC everyday and then scheduled to sync to Huggingface Spaces at 02:01 UTC everyday.
+Daily instance generation is done through GitHub Actions where the Feature pipeline and both inference pipelines are scheduled to run at 01:55 UTC everyday.

 ## Data Pipeline:
 The overall architecture of the Electricity Pipeline is illustrated below.
 Inspiration is taken from [Lecture 1 - serverless ml course feature pipelines](https://drive.google.com/file/d/1L8DHGC5xo0NlNe8xfh4xf4NZV1CEGBA6/view).